shakelang/japack/README.md

-# pack-js library
+# japack library

-`package-js` is a lightweight tool developed by the `shake` programming language team as a library to represent a java-style package storage in javascript.
+`japack` is a lightweight tool developed by the `shake` programming language team as a library to represent a java-style package storage in javascript.

 ## Installing